 - Stop the Lansweeper Server service in Windows Services on your new scanning server.

-- If you installed Lansweeper 6.0 or a more recent Lansweeper release, copy the file below from the server hosting the web console to the new scanning server, replacing the default file generated on the server.
+- If you installed Lansweeper 6.0 or a more recent Lansweeper release, copy the file below from the machine hosting the web console to the new scanning server, replacing the default file generated on the server.
 The Encryption.txt file is a key used to encrypt and decrypt credentials submitted in Lansweeper and must be the same on all servers hosting a Lansweeper component.
 If you spread out components over several machines, each server will have a unique file by default and you'll need to manually copy one of the files to all servers, so the encryption key is the same on all servers.Program Files (x86)\Lansweeper\Key\Encryption.txt

-- Run the following tool on your new scanning server and click through any warnings about your database password being incorrect:Program Files (x86)\Lansweeper\Tools\ConfigEditor.exe
+- Run the following tool on your new server and click through any warnings about your database password being incorrect:Program Files (x86)\Lansweeper\Tools\ConfigEditor.exe

 - As the scanning server installation will have added a random password to the service's connection string, change the database password in the Service tab to the one you configured earlier.